 Campus and history

-On our 800-acre campus, you’ll discover 600 acres of woods, streams, ponds, old fields and prairie used for scientific research and recreation.
+On our 800-acre campus, you’ll discover woods, streams, ponds, old fields and prairie used for scientific research and recreation.
 Additional natural areas are set aside for scientific research, including an old growth forest and a rock preserve.

 Earlham’s campus includes Earlham College and the Earlham School of Religion.
 Approximately 1,000 undergraduate students call this tree-shaded campus their home.
 The majority of Earlham students live on campus in our residence halls, theme and friendship houses and campus apartments.
 In addition to our extensive green spaces and student residences, we have state-of-the-art academic and athletic facilities, including the following: